Catholic schools 'may be exempt' from humanist challenge on worship

-Yesterday the High Court ruled that an exclusively Christian-focused religious education taught at primary schools in Northern Ireland is unlawful.
+Yesterday the High Court ruled that an exclusively Christian-focused religious education in primary schools is unlawful, after a challenge by an anonymous ‘non-religious’ parent from Belfast for their seven-year-old daughter.

-Boyd Sleator, Coordinator for Northern Ireland Humanists, now says he would like to see school worship incorporating all religious views.

 However, the High Court did not conclude what the implications of the ruling would be and has asked lawyers from interested parties to submit their views.